 Sam Reinhart Injury: Remains unavailable

-Reinhart (foot) won't play against Seattle on Tuesday, per George Richards of Florida Hockey Now.
+Reinhart (foot) won't play against the Rangers on Sunday, Rob Darragh of the Panthers' official site reports.

-Head coach Paul Maurice mentioned a week ago that Reinhart has been dealing with a few problems.
-Richards, who also writes for NHL.com, confirmed Tuesday that one of those issues is a foot injury.
-Reinhart will miss his fifth straight game, and it remains unclear when he will be available to return.
-He has amassed 29 goals, 61 points, 166 shots on net and 59 hits across 64 appearances this season.
+Reinhart will miss his eighth straight game, and a timeline for his return to the lineup remains unclear.
+He has generated 29 goals, 61 points, 166 shots on net and 59 hits across 64 appearances this season.

 Win Your League With RotoWire!